Systematic review on Moist Exposed Burn Ointment (MEBO) versus conventional methods for management of parital thickness burn wounds

 Methods: Relevant studies where searched through PubMed, Embase, Herdin, Clinicalkey, Clinicaltrial.gov, PIMEDICUS and Google Search Engine.
 Studies retrieved were reviewed by the authors focusing on the mean healing time as the primary outcome.
 Secondary outcomes included were pain assessment, wound infection and post-burn deformities.

 Results: A total of 5 studies were included in the review.
-Four studies showed faster healing time among patients threated with MEBO comapred to conventional treament.
-However, one study showed shorter healing time among burn injuries treated with Aquacel Ag® compared to MEBO.
-One study comparing pain assessment showed treatment with MEBO having significantly decreased demand for pain relievers.
+Mean healing time in days of superficial second degree burn in three studies ranges from 9.1 to 10.48 days for MEBO and 10.05 to 14.53 in conventional method.
+Two studies in the second degree burn in general showed a mean healing time of 17 to 12.4 for MEBO as compared to 10.5 to 20 days for the conventional method.
+One study comparing pain assessment showed treatment with MEBO have significantly decreased demand for pain relievers.
 Two studies showed no significant difference in wound infection, while one study showed increased infection rate among patients treated with MEBO compared to conventional treatment.
-The number of post-burn deformities was higher among patients treated with conventional therapy compared to those treated with MEBO.
+The number of post-burn hand deformities was higher among patients treated with conventional therapy compared to those treated with MEBO in one study.